Bdot42/mfakto/README.txt

 - install the GPUOpen OpenCL SDK
 - launch Visual Studio and open the mfaktoVS12.sln file.
 You can use a later version as Visual Studio will automatically convert your projects.
-If the option does not appear, then right-click the solution and select "Retarget solution" from the menu.
+If the option does not appear, right-click the solution and select "Retarget solution" from the menu.
 - open the project properties and select the configuration and platform
 - go to C/C++ > General > Additional Include Directories and add the path to the OpenCL headers:

-      %OCL_ROOT%\include
+      $(OCL_ROOT)\include

-- then go to Linker > General > Additional Library Directories and add the path to the appropriate library folder:
+- now go to Linker > General > Additional Library Directories and add the path to the appropriate library folder.
+You may need to restart your computer for Visual Studio to recognize the OCL_ROOT system variable.

-      32-bit -> %OCL_ROOT%\lib\x86
+      32 bits: $(OCL_ROOT)\lib\x86
-      64-bit -> %OCL_ROOT%\lib\x86_64
+      64 bits: $(OCL_ROOT)\lib\x86_64

 - select Build > Build Solution to compile mfakto